ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

 This package provides hot module reloading (HMR) for [`uvicorn`](https://github.com/encode/uvicorn).

-It uses [`watchfiles`](https://github.com/samuelcolvin/watchfiles) to detect FS modifications, re-executes the corresponding modules and restart the server (in the same process).
+It uses [`watchfiles`](https://github.com/samuelcolvin/watchfiles) to detect FS modifications, re-executes the corresponding modules with [`hmr`](https://github.com/promplate/pyth-on-line/tree/main/packages/hmr) and restart the server (in the same process).

+**HOT** means the main process never restarts, and reloads are fine-grained (only the changed modules and their dependent modules are reloaded).
-Since the reload is on-demand and the server is not restarted on every request, it is much faster than the built-in `--reload` option provided by `uvicorn`.
+Since the reload is on-demand and the server is not restarted on every save, it is much faster than the built-in `--reload` option provided by `uvicorn`.

+## Why?

+1. When you use `uvicorn --reload`, it restarts the whole process on every file change, but restarting the whole process is unnecessary:
+   - There is no need to restart the Python interpreter, neither all the 3rd-party packages you imported.
+   - Your changes usually affect only one single file, the rest of your application remains unchanged.
+2. `hmr` tracks dependencies at runtime, remembers the relationships between your modules and only reruns necessary modules.
+3. So you can save a lot of time by not restarting the whole process on every file change.
+You can see a significant speedup for debugging large applications.
+4. Although magic is involved, we thought and tested them very carefully, so everything works just as-wished.
+   - Your lazy loading through module-level `__getattr__` still works
+   - Your runtime imports through `importlib.import_module` or even `__import__` still work
+   - Even valid circular imports between `__init__.py` and sibling modules still work
+   - Fine-grained dependency tracking in the above cases still work
+   - Decorators still work, even meta programming hacks like `getsource` calls work too
+   - Standard dunder metadata like `__name__`, `__doc__`, `__file__`, `__package__` are correctly set
+   - ASGI lifecycles are preserved

+Normally, you can replace `uvicorn --reload` with `uvicorn-hmr` and everything will work as expected, with a much faster reload experience.

 ## Installation